deeleman/learning-angular2/README.md

 # Angular 2 Essentials
 Welcome to the GIT repository for the code samples included in the book.
-The code samples included in this repository are in Alpha and therefore are subject to change without prior notice.
-The author provides this examples "AS IS" while the book production is still in progress.
+The code samples included in this repository belong to a book still under development and therefore are subject to change without prior notice.
+The author will provide these examples "AS IS" while the book production remains in progress.

 <a href="https://www.packtpub.com/web-development/angular-2-essentials" target="_blank" style="display: block; text-align: center;">				![b05075_mockupcover_normal_1](https://cloud.githubusercontent.com/assets/1104146/12381718/f902dd24-bd8f-11e5-9ec7-6b43f837ae71.png)
 </a>